-Not everyone has the financial means to put 20 percent down on a home purchase, a common amount preferred by lenders and one that allows you to avoid the cost of private mortgage insurance.
+Not everyone has the financial means to put 20 percent down on a home purchase.
 The good news is, forking over 20 percent upfront is not a requirement to buy a home.
-Plus, you may also be eligible for payment assistance programs.
+Plus, you might also be eligible for down payment assistance programs.

 How do down payment assistance programs work?

 Down payment assistance can potentially give you money that can help you afford a down payment, or it can help with closing costs, which are the fees and charges you pay when you finalize your mortgage.
-This is approximately 2 to 5 percent of the loan principal.
-For instance, on a $200,000 loan, the closing costs will be around $4,000.
+These total approximately 2 percent to 5 percent of the loan principal (and more when you factor in the escrow for insurance and taxes).
+For instance, on a $200,000 loan, the closing costs could be around $4,000.
 If all of your money has gone to saving for a down payment, you might need help paying for closing costs.

-While a few programs exist at the federal level and even with some individual lenders, the majority of down payment help is offered at the local level through state, county and city government programs, and come in the form of a loan or grants.
+While a few programs exist at the federal level and even with some individual lenders, the majority of down payment help is offered at the local level through state, county and city government programs, and come in the form of a loan, grant or matched savings.

 Types of down payment assistance

-- Grants: Grants are a type of housing assistance that provides a one-time cash sum to cover all or part of a down payment or closing costs.
+- Grants: Grants are a type of housing assistance that provides a one-time cash sum, often in the form of a no-interest second loan, to cover all or part of a down payment or closing costs.
 The funds don’t have to be repaid.

-- Deferred-payment loans: These types of loans generally don’t charge interest, but usually need to be repaid in full as part of later home financing transactions.
-For instance, when you sell or refinance your home, you might need to repay the loan.
+- Deferred-payment loans: These types of loans generally don’t charge interest, but usually need to be repaid in full when you sell your home or refinance your mortgage.
 Many times, these are zero-interest loans, which means you are only responsible for repaying the amount you borrowed initially.

 Some mortgage lenders offer their own down payment assistance.
-For example, Chase offers up to $3,000 that can go toward closing costs and down payment needs.
-While this program is not just for first-time homebuyers, it does have other stipulations.
-You will need to get a 30-year fixed-rate home loan and you are required to make the home your primary residence.
-You will also need to attend a homebuyer education course to receive the full amount.
+For example, In many states, Chase offers up to $3,000 that can go toward closing costs and down payment needs.
+While this program is just for first-time homebuyers, it does have other stipulations: You’ll need to get a 30-year fixed-rate loan and live in the home as your primary residence.
+You’ll also need to attend a homebuyer education course to receive the full amount.

 Who is eligible for down payment assistance?